Abstract Factory Design Pattern in C#

 }

 Note: The above abstract factory class is used to create a family of other factories.
-Let us proceed and create such a family of factories.
+Let’s proceed to create such a family of factories.

 Step 4: Creating Concrete Factories